Under California employment law, employers may not engage in workplace retaliation against employees who

 But the workplace retaliation provisions of California's whistleblower laws and Fair Employment and Housing Act ("FEHA") retaliation laws provide a legal remedy for employees whose employers retaliate against them--but do not fire them--for exercising their rights under these laws.

-Below, our California employee rights attorneys discuss the following topics:
+Below, our California labor law attorneys discuss the following topics:

 - 1. How to Tell If Your Employer is Engaging in Workplace Retaliation